Azure/ARO-RP/pkg/operator/README.md

 * monitor and repair mdsd as needed
 * set the alertmanager webhook

+### Controllers and Deployment

+The full list of operator controllers with descriptions can be found in the README at the root of the repository.

+The static pod resources can be found at `pkg/operator/deploy/staticresources`.
+The deploy operation kicks off two deployments in the `openshift-azure-operator` namespace, one for master and one for worker.
+The `aro-operator-master` deployment runs all controllers, while the `aro-operator-worker` deployment runs only the internet checker in the worker subnet.

 ## Developer documentation

 ### How to Run a pre built operator image